JamieBort/Learning-Directory/Java/Courses/JavaProgrammingMasterclassForSoftwareDevelopers/WhatIveLearned/Section09InnerAndAbstractClassesAndInterfaces.md

 On line 20 is `AnInterface anInterface = new RandomClass();`.

-But the result seems to be teh same.
+But the result seems to be the same.
 What's the difference?
 Does it matter?

+**NOTE:** - this is discussed a bit at 10:45 min. in this video.
+**NOTE:** - this is discussed again at 4:15 min. in the next video.

 ### 124 - Interfaces Part 2
+InterfacesPart2_124

+**Stopped watching** at **6:00 minutes** to go back over the [`### Coding Exercise 46: Playlist`](https://github.com/JamieBort/LearningDirectory/blob/master/Java/Courses/JavaProgrammingMasterclassForSoftwareDevelopers/WhatIveLearned/Section08ArraysJavaInbuiltListsAutoboxingAndUnboxing.md#coding-exercise-46-playlist) prerequisit material.
+Which means I need to first watch, study, and  work on the chapters/videos leading up to it; starting with [`### 116 - LinkedList Part 1`](https://github.com/JamieBort/LearningDirectory/blob/master/Java/Courses/JavaProgrammingMasterclassForSoftwareDevelopers/WhatIveLearned/Section08ArraysJavaInbuiltListsAutoboxingAndUnboxing.md#116-linked-lists-part-1).

-### 125 -
+### 125 - Interfaces Challenge Part 1
+Not started yet.

 .
 .